hoangp/cs2511-20t3-project/README.md

-# java-maven-starter-project
+# cs2511-20t3-project

-Here is a starter project for the ArcGIS Runtime SDK for Java with Maven.
+Here is a starter code for cs2511-20t3-project using the ArcGIS Runtime SDK for Java with Maven.

 The project includes the Maven wrapper, so there is no need to install Maven to run the app.